sindresorhus/slang-haven/readme.md

 who announced he's going to work at a large social media company soon.

 > P: Check out my profile.<br>
 > S: D'awwwww!
-It truly is a unicornessencefulglow day.
+It truly is a unicornessencefulglowy day.